-Name (print):

-Legal Last Legal First Mic ldle

-Affidavit of Desig nation to Receive Warrants
+Affidavit of Designation to Receive Warrants

-In the event of my death, I designate the following indivi- me had I survived.
-This affidavit shall remain in effect u in writing to the Human Resources Department.
+In the event of my death, I designate the following individual to receive all warrants or checks that would have been payable to me had I survived.
+This affidavit shall remain in effect until revised or revoked.
+I shall submit such revision and/or revocation in writing to the Human Resources Department.

 Name:

 Relationship:

 Street Address:

 City: State: Zip Code:

 Signature Date

-STRS/I PERS Information
+STRS/PERS Info rmation

-Have you ever worked in California public schools? □ Yes □ No
+Have you ever worked in California public schools? □ Yes D No

-Have you ever worked in the Santa Clara County school s system? □ Yes □ No
+Have you ever worked in the Santa Clara County school system? □ Yes D No

-Have your ever contributed to the California State Teacher ers Retirement Systems (STRS):
+Have your ever contributed to the California State Teachers Retirement nt Systems (STRS ):

-Defined Benefit Plan? □ Yes □ No
+Defined Benefit Plan? $\Box$ Yes 🗖 No

-Cash Balance Plan? □ Yes □ No
+Cash Balance Plan? □ Yes 🗖 No

-If yes, date contribution began: / /
+If yes, date contribution began: / / /

-Have your ever contributed to the California Public Employees' If yes, date contribution began: // - · · · · · · · · · · · · · · · · · · · □ Yes □ No
+Have your ever contributed to the California Public Employees' Retirement Sy If yes, date contribution began: □ Yes D No

 Have you ever withdrawn funds from STRS or PERS?
-If yes, date of withdrawal: / / □ Yes □ No
+If yes, date of withdrawal: / / □ Yes D No

 Are you currently retired form STRS or PERS?
-If yes, date of retirement: / / □ Yes □ No
+If yes, date of retirement: / / □ Yes D No

-Have you ever re-deposited your funds or re-qualified for If yes, date: / / membership?
-From: STRS PERS □ Yes □ No
+Have you ever re-deposited your funds or re-qualified for membership If yes, date: / / From: □ Yes ] PERS D No

-Check ☐ Pick-up Check in Business Services at San Jose City ☐ Pick-up Check in Business Services at Evergreen Va ☐ Pick-up Check in District Office Payroll Signature